tahmidc25/tahmidc25/README.md

 # 👋 Hi, I'm Tahmid Chowdhury

-🎓 **Undergraduate Computer Science Student** passionate about building practical and innovative tech solutions.
-💻 Exploring the intersections of **AI, Machine Learning, Cybersecurity, and Web Development**.
-🚀 Always learning, creating, and experimenting with new technologies to grow as a developer.
+an undergraduate Computer Science student passionate about AI, Machine Learning, Data Analysis, and Cybersecurity.
+I enjoy developing intelligent systems, analyzing data for insights, and exploring security concepts such as network defense, encryption, and ethical hacking.
+My technical skills include Python, C, Linux, MySQL, and React, and I’m driven by the goal of combining AI and cybersecurity to build smarter and safer digital solutions.

 ---